stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Totem/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** Spirit Walker and 225 CP of Barbarian Talents
 You gain a magical benefit based on a totem animal of your choice.
 You can choose the same animal you selected previously or a different one.

+While raging, you gain a benefit listed below based on your chosen totem animal:

-**Hide:** While you’re raging, any creature within 5 feet of you that’s hostile to you has -1d on attack rolls against targets other than you or another character with this feature.
+**Bear:** Any creature within 5 feet of you that’s hostile to you has -1d on attack rolls against targets other than you or another character with this feature.
 An enemy is immune to this effect if it can’t see or hear you, or if it can’t be frightened.

-**Strider:** While raging, you can use a bonus action during your move to pass through the space of a Large or smaller creature.
-When you do so, make a rage attack roll against the target's strength defense.
-On a hit, the target is knocked prone and takes bludgeoning damage equal to 1d12 + your Strength modifier.
-On a miss, the target takes half damage and is not knocked prone.
+**Stag:** When you [Overrun](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Overrun/), you can do so with only one action instead of two.
+Additionally, [Charging](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) only takes two actions instead of three, and you only need to [Stride](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Moves/Stride/) once before attacking the target.

-**Raptor:** While raging, you have a flying speed equal to your current walking speed.
-This benefit works only in short bursts; you fall if you end your turn in the air and nothing else is holding you aloft.
+**Eagle:** You have a flying speed equal to your current walking speed.

-**Pack:** While you’re raging, you can use a bonus action on your turn to knock a Large or smaller creature prone when you hit it with melee weapon attack.

-**Hunt:** While you’re raging, if you move at least 20 feet in a straight line toward a Large or smaller target right before making a melee weapon attack against it, you can use a bonus action to make an additional melee weapon attack against it.
+**Wolf:** When you deal damage to a target in melee, they are automatically knocked [prone](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Prone/)

+**Tiger:** After you successfully [Charge](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Charge/) a creature, you can immediately [Strike](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Actions/Strike/) them.
+This does not count towards MAP for the turn.